Skip to main content

 Full Definition

-Recovery factor is a performance metric calculated by dividing net profit by maximum drawdown.
-A recovery factor of 3 means you earned three times your worst drawdown.
-Higher values indicate better risk-adjusted performance.
-This metric helps evaluate whether a strategy's returns justify the risks taken to achieve them.
+Recovery factor is a performance metric calculated by dividing total net profit by maximum drawdown, producing a simple measure of how much return was earned relative to the worst loss experienced.
+A recovery factor of 3 means the strategy earned three times its worst drawdown.
+Higher values indicate better risk-adjusted performance, and professional traders often look for a recovery factor above 2 as a minimum threshold for viable strategies.

 Related Calculators